Mohammed Mohsin (diplomat)

-Mohammed Mohsin is a retired Bangladeshi diplomat who served as the ambassador of Bangladesh to Belgium and the European Union.
+Mohammed Mohsin (died 15 January 2026) was a Bangladeshi diplomat who served as the ambassador of Bangladesh to Belgium, Saudi Arabia, the Netherlands, Luxembourg, Somalia, Nigeria, the UAE, Bahrain, Oman, Jordan, Yemen and the European Union.
+Mohsin died on 15 January 2026.

 Career

 In 1991, Mohsin was appointed the Permanent Representative of Bangladesh to the United Nations.

 In the 1990s, Mohsin was the chief Organisation of Islamic Cooperation representative who helped secure a peace deal between the government of Philippines and the Moro National Liberation Front on 30 August 1996.

-In 2005, Mohsin was awarded the Order of Sikatuna by the government of Philippines.
+In 2005, he was awarded Grand Cross (Datu) of the Order of Sikatuna (GrCS) by the government of Philippines for this effort.